EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 |Random Forest Classifier|0.96|0.92|
 |Logistic Regression|0.96|0.92|

-### Refinement
-I divided the original data set into two groups - train, test set - to train(fit)the model with train set and test the model for unseen data.
+9. Try cross validation with different validation sets : I divided the original data set into two groups - train, test set - to train(fit)the model with train set and test the model for unseen data.
 But overfit problem occurred for some models especially it was serious on decision tree algorithm (RMSE for train set was nearly zero!)
 There can be many reasons that this overfitting problem occurs but the small size of data set is major reason, I think.
 To address this, I tried cross validation technique which divides the data set into smaller groups and uses one by one as the validation data set.
 Scikit learn privides cross_val_score function so I imported it and made 10 subgroups (by setting 'cv' parameter to be 10).
 I used 'negative mean squared error' as a 'scoring' parameter for cross_val_score function.
 Scikit learn cross-validation features expect a utility function (greater is beter) rather than a cost function (lower is better), so the scoring function is actually the opposite of the MSE(i.e., a negative value), which is why I used 'negatieve mean squared error' and computed '-scores' before calculating the square root in the code file('capstone.ipynb').
 As cross validation made 10 RMSE values, so I calculated mean and standard deviation of them and I repeated this process for three regression algorithms: Linear Regression, Decision Tree, Random Forest.